 “I think her mother was from Sri Lanka.”

 “An island to the south of India.”

-But the hardest thing about describing this particular elephant was that it was looking at Anabel too.
-No matter which bit of the elephant she tried to concentrate on, Anabel was constantly drawn back to Minerva’s big, brown eyes.
+But the hardest thing about watching the elephant was that it was watching her.
+No matter which bit she looked at, she was constantly drawn back to Minerva’s big, brown eyes.
 They were the oldest, wisest and kindest eyes Anabel had ever seen and yet Minerva didn’t strike Anabel as being an old elephant.
 More than this, there was something unsettlingly sad and yet joyously playful sparkling deep within those knowing eyes.